 During the season, one of our Jesuit Fathers can be found inside of the Administration Office next to the Shrine Church.
 They are there to offer pastoral services during regular business hours including bestowing blessings on yourself, object or loved one.

-The Martyrs' Shrine offers plenty of free on-site bus and automobile parking including accessible parking.
+The Martyrs' Shrine offers plenty of on-site bus and automobile parking including accessible parking.
 Accessibility parking is available immediately behind the Shrine Church.

 For buses and tour operators, please see Group Bookings for Tour Operators.